semantic-release/semantic-release/README.md

 ### `getLastRelease`

-This plugin is responsible for determining a package's last release version.
+This plugin is responsible for determining a package’s last release version.
 The [default implementation](https://github.com/semantic-release/last-release-npm) uses the last published version on a npm registry.

 ## ITYM*FAQ*LT
 > I think you might frequently ask questions like these

-### Why is the `package.json`'s version not updated in my repository?
+### Why is the `package.json`’s version not updated in my repository?

 The `npm` docs even state:

 > The most important things in your package.json are the name and version fields.
-Those are actually required, and your package won't install without them.
+Those are actually required, and your package won’t install without them.
 > – [npm docs](https://docs.npmjs.com/files/package.json#version)

-While this entirely true the version number doesn't have to be checked into source control. `semantic-release` takes care of the version field right before `npm publish` uses it – and this is the only point where it _really_ is required.
+While this entirely true the version number doesn’t have to be checked into source control. `semantic-release` takes care of the version field right before `npm publish` uses it – and this is the only point where it _really_ is required.

 ### Is there a way to preview which version would currently get published?